 How do the bodies we inhabit affect our relationship with art?
 How does art affect our relationship to our bodies?
 In this autobiographical essay, T Fleischmann uses Felix Gonzáles-Torres's artworks-piles of candy, stacks of paper, puzzles-as a path through questions of love and loss, sickness and rejuvenation, gender and sexuality.
 Against a backdrop that shifts from the back porches of Buffalo, to the galleries of New York and L.A., to a utopian commune in Tennessee, the artworks act as still points, sites for reflection situated in lived experience.
 Fleischmann combines serious engagement with warmth and clarity of prose, reveling in the experiences and pleasures of art and the body, identity and community.
-"Both provocatively and evocatively written, the book illuminates the process of becoming." -KIRKUS REVIEWS "A perceptive and compassionate narrative that beautifully breaks with the limits of genre and gender."-PUBLISHERS WEEKLY "Fleischmann is not only staking out but literally inventing a territory of their own." -LOS ANGELES TIMES "A meditation on relationships, place, proximity and distance, belonging, community, gender, politics, the body and, well, love, and all the things that can mean, braided with digressive, descriptive passages about the work of Cuban-born American artist Felix Gonzalez-Torres." -FRIEZE T Fleischmann is the author of Syzygy, Beauty (Sarabande) and the curator of Body Forms: Queerness and the Essay (Essay Press).
-A nonfiction editor at DIAGRAM and contributing editor at the blog EssayDaily, they have published critical and creative work in journals such as The Los Angeles Review of Books, Fourth Genre, Gulf Coast, the Brooklyn Rail, Pleiades, and the Kenyon Review Online, as well as in the critical anthology Bending Genre (Bloomsbury).
-The Book of Anna A novel by Carmen Boullosa (200 pages) Publication Date: April 2020 Rights Available: $\boldsymbol{U}\boldsymbol{K}$ A playful feminist exercise that fills in the gaps in Tolstoy's Anna Karenina while bending the boundaries between fiction and reality.
+"Both provocatively and evocatively written, the book illuminates the process of becoming." -KIRKUS "A perceptive and compassionate narrative that beautifully breaks with the limits of genre and gender."-PUBLISHERS WEEKLY "Fleischmann is not only staking out but literally inventing a territory of their own." -LOS ANGELES TIMES "A meditation on relationships, place, proximity and distance, belonging, community, gender, politics, the body and, well, love, and all the things that can mean, braided with digressive, descriptive passages about the work of Cuban-born American artist Felix Gonzalez-Torres." -FRIEZE T Fleischmann is the author of Syzygy, Beauty (Sarabande) and the curator of Body Forms: Queerness and the Essay (Essay Press).
+A nonfiction editor at DLAGRAM and contributing editor at the blog EssayDaily, they have published critical and creative work in journals such as The Los Angeles Review of Books, Fourth Genre, Gulf Coast, the Brooklyn Rail, Pleiades, and the Kenyon Review Online, as well as in the critical anthology Bending Genre (Bloomsbury).
+Sansei and Sensibility Short stories by Karen Tei Yamashita (230 pages) Publication Date: May 2020 Rights Available: World Rights Sold: Audio (Recorded Books) Generations of Japanese Americans merge with Jane Austen's characters in these lively stories, pairing uniquely American histories with reimagined classics.